 Student National Medical Association (SNMA): The Student National Medical Association (SNMA), the oldest and largest minority student-run organization in the U.S. The Marshall University Joan C. Edwards School of Medicine’s chapter was charted in July 2019.
 SNMA is a national organization committed to “supporting current and future underrepresented minority medical students, addressing the needs of underserved communities and increasing the number of clinically excellent, culturally competent and socially conscious physicians.”

 Substance Use Disorder and Recovery (SUDR) Interest Group: The Substance Use Disorder and Recovery Interest Group serves to promote education of substance use disorder with an emphasis on the physician role in treatment and recovery.
 SUDR is committed to facilitating communication among medical students, faculty members, community members and community organizations in a collaborative effort to help address the stigma surrounding SUDs and public health efforts.
-We hope to establish an organization that serves as a focal resource for both medical students and the community by promoting accessibility of information, strengthening community education, and providing an opportunity to obtain training/skills.
-To reach these goals, SUDR will actively organize open discussion panels, outreach projects, research opportunities, social inclusion events, continuing education sessions and Naloxone training opportunities.
+SUDR partners with the Cabell County Health Department at MMO each month to provide onsite HIV testing, STD/STI screenings, vaccines, and Naloxone distribution.
+Interest group members are welcomed to come and learn how to perform testing and screenings offered, serving as a great opportunity to participate in direct patient care and making a difference in the community.

-The Giving Palm: The Giving Palm is a nonprofit organization that provides books to teenagers in hospitals.
-Through donations of either books, Kindles, or money, we add to hospital libraries and provide activities that create a community of readers.
-Through writing programming, the organization helps patients feel less isolated during their stay and gives students an opportunity to practice patient advocacy and interaction.
+The Giving Palm: The Giving Palm is a chapter-based professional organization that provides books to teenagers in hospitals.
+Through donations of either books or Kindles, we add to hospital libraries and provide activities that create a community of readers.
+Through literacy programming, the organization helps patients feel less isolated during their stay and gives students an opportunity to practice patient advocacy and interaction.
 Students can also aid in fundraising, book collection, and reading circles with patients.
-More information can be found at https://www.thegivingpalm.org/.
+There are also opportunities for volunteer hours via author events, readings, and community partner events.
+More information can be found at https://www.thegivingpalm.org/

 Topics in Healthcare: MUSOM and its affiliated schools has many of the region’s foremost academicians and researchers.Topics in Healthcare is an avenue open to medical students, residents, faculty and staff members to have thought-provoking, enlightening, and sometimes controversial discussions.
 We facilitate a monthly seminar series that brings together professors, physicians, and leaders of the community to engage in intimate, provocative discussion.
 By bringing members together in discussions focused on challenging, medically relevant topics, Topics in Healthcare hopes to cultivate interdisciplinary thought and dialogue, holistic perspectives on medicine, potential research interests, and networking with faculty.
 By inviting students, residents, faculty and staff to events, we aim to increase inter-professional connections and understanding.
 We also host outside speakers and events, including politicians in the area, invited professors, and any artistry relevant to healthcare.